w13rny/thermoptify/README.md

 # thermoptify

-This is a simple program designed for Rasperry Pi single-board computer.
+This is a simple program designed for Raspberry Pi single-board computer.
 Application changes the settings of the heating device (Tuya Air Conditioner) based on the data collected from DHT22 sensor (indoor temperature) and OpenWeatherAPI (outdoor temperature).

 # Prerequisites